cirrusidentity/docker-simplesamlphp/README.md

     docker logs ssp-default

+### Use TLS certificate

+A wildcard TLS certificate is included for testing.
+You may use your own (see the `APACHE_CERT_NAME` env variable and `ssp-apache.conf`) or you can test with the on included.

+     docker run --name ssp-default -p 443:443 cirrusid/simplesamlphp

+And visit https://example.local.stack-dev.cirrusidentity.com/simplesaml/ to access your localhost with a valid certificate.
+You may use any subdomain, not just example, for your testing.
+Certificates expire every 90 days so you'll need to periodically pull new images.

 ### Use Env variables

 A number of settings can be set with `env` variables to allow you to explore functionality.